List of diplomatic missions of Taiwan

-Taiwan, officially the Republic of China, has 113 diplomatic missions across the world as of January 2024.
+Taiwan, officially the Republic of China, has 112 diplomatic missions across the world as of January 2024.
 Due to the One-China policy held by the People's Republic of China on the Chinese mainland, other states are only allowed to maintain relations with one of the two countries.
-As most countries have changed their recognition to the latter over time, only 16 of Taiwan's diplomatic missions have official status, consisting of thirteen embassies and two consulate-generals.
+As most countries have changed their recognition to the latter over time, only 13 of Taiwan's diplomatic missions have official status, consisting of twelve embassies and one consulate-general.
 This makes Taiwan one of the few countries in the world that has resident embassies in all of the states with which it has formal diplomatic relations.